EliHarper/BlackjackProject/README.md

 *Hand: this class contains methods responsible for manipulating the deck and hand through .remove() and .add().
 Additionally, the hand class is responsible for displaying each of the players' hands, calculating their values, and resetting them after each round
 *BlackjackApp: this app controls all of the main() and run() methods - which are fairly extensive.
 These methods are responsible for instantiating external classes, deck creation and handling the cards within; the deck and cards, for the most part, are brought from the common package inside of the Blackjack project.

 Within the common package, the deck of cards is created by applying the Rank and Suit enums to each card created (52 total) in nested for loops created so that each card is unique and has all of the necessary properties.
 Once the deck is created, it is shuffled prior to the round and is continually used until the deck is depleted.
 At the point that the deck is depleted, the user will be prompted to restart with a new deck.

+Issues experienced:
+*Getting the int value that represents the Rank enum was difficult for a while *README format is driving me insane.